 Money sent home by migrants competes with international aid as some of the largest financial inflows to developing countries.
 In 2012, according to the World Bank Report, $401 billion went to developing countries (a new record) with overall global remittances at $514 billion.
 The economic impact remains contested among researchers, however, remittance transfers do draw people towards the financial services that are available to them.
 Significance Remittances are playing an increasingly large role in the economies of many countries, contributing to economic growth and to the livelihoods of less prosperous people (though generally not the poorest of the poor).

 BtC was trading over $1000 yesterday; now it's down to $500 and still falling.
 Good.
 I want Bitcoin to die in a fire: this is a start, but it's not sufficient.
 Let me give you a round-up below the cut.
-Like all currency systems, Bitcoin comes with an implicit political agenda attached.
-For starters, BtC is inherently deflationary.
 Follow The Bitcoins: How We Got Busted Buying Drugs On Silk Road's Black Market.
 Wikipedia, Bitcoin.
-Bitcoins are created as a reward in a competition in which users offer their computing power to verify and record bitcoin transactions into the blockchain.
+Decentralized cryptocurrency Bitcoin (₿) is a cryptocurrency, a form of electronic cash.

 Is a person or group of persons who created the Bitcoin protocol and reference software, Bitcoin Core.
 In 2008, Nakamoto published a paper on The Cryptography Mailing list at metzdowd.com describing the Bitcoin digital currency.
 In 2009, he released the first Bitcoin software that launched the network and the first units of the Bitcoin currency, called bitcoins.
 Nakamoto is said to have continued to contribute to his Bitcoin software release with other developers until contact with his team and the community gradually began to fade in mid-2010.